Education Programs

 8.1 Ocean of Energy

-Our world is full of energy, especially in the ocean!
-Light, color, and heat waves are all present in the ocean and can directly impact living organisms.
-Dive into the sea to explore how different forms of energy can be transferred, conserved, or behave differently through different mediums.
-Grab your goggles and observe how waves transfer energy to ecosystems, identify how animals use light and color to their benefit, and investigate how heat energy supports life in extreme conditions.
+Our world is bursting with energy, especially in the ocean!
+Ocean waves aren’t the only force of nature that marine animals must navigate!
+Light, color, and heat all flow through the water in different ways, transferring, conserving, and changing course as they pass through various mediums.
+Grab your goggles and observe how waves transfer energy to ecosystems, identify how animals use light and color to their benefit, and investigate how heat energy supports life in extreme conditions and causes extreme weather.

 8.2 Current Commotions

-From the pull of gravity to the push of water – we are constantly working against or alongside the forces that shape the Earth and its ocean.
-Whether we harness the weather with sails and wind, or we’re propelled through water by engine or feet – the aquatic world is in constant motion!
-Explore the effects of the motions of the ocean, discover the laws that dictate the depths, and investigate how an animal’s or object’s characteristics affect their ability to move through water.
+From the pull of gravity to the push of water, we are constantly working with and against the forces that shape the Earth and its ocean.
+Whether we harness the weather with sails and wind, or we’re propelled through water by engine or feet, the aquatic world is in constant motion!
+Let’s explore how the ocean’s movement influences everything within it, discover the laws that dictate the depths, and investigate how an animal’s or object’s characteristics affect their ability to move through water.

 8.3 Fantastic Forces (and Where to Find Them)

-Forces and energy are all around us and interact with the natural world in fascinating ways.
-What happens when we go beyond a science lab and apply these scientific phenomena to living, breathing organisms?
-From electroreceptive sharks to floating frogs, dive into how aquatic animals use the invisible forces and fields at play to thrive and survive.
+Forces and energy are all around us, interacting with the natural world in fascinating ways.
+But what happens when we go beyond a science lab and apply these scientific phenomena to living, breathing organisms?
+From electroreceptive sharks to floating frogs, dive into how aquatic animals use the invisible forces and fields at play to survive and thrive in their environments!

 -